nbdaaa/Emotions-Classfication/README.md

 The project implements several models with increasing complexity:

-1. **Softmax Regression**: Basic classification model using GPU acceleration
-2. **Decision Tree**: Traditional machine learning model for classification
-3. **Transformer Encoder**: Advanced deep learning model based on the transformer architecture
+1. **Traditional Machine Learning**:
+   - **Linear Support Vector Classification (LinearSVC)**: A discriminative classifier that finds the hyperplane that best separates emotions with maximum margin.
+   - **Logistic Regression**: A probabilistic model that uses a logistic function to model the probability of an emotion class.
+   - **Random Forest**: An ensemble learning method that constructs multiple decision trees and outputs the mode of the classes.
+   - **Multinomial Naive Bayes**: A probabilistic classifier based on Bayes' theorem with naive independence assumptions between features.
+   - **Decision Tree**: A tree-like model that predicts emotions by learning simple decision rules from the data.

+2. **Neural Network Models**:
+   - **Transformer Encoder**: A self-attention based architecture that captures contextual relationships in text without recurrence.
-4. **Transformer with ROPE (Rotary Position Embedding)**: Enhanced transformer model with improved position encoding
+   - **Transformer with ROPE (Rotary Position Embedding)**: Enhanced transformer model that uses rotary position embeddings for improved representation of sequential information.

 ## 🚀 Getting Started